ArchipelagoMW/Archipelago/docs/entrance randomization.md

 ## Implementation details

 This section is a medium-level explainer of the implementation of ER for those who don't want to decipher the code.
+However, a basic understanding of the mechanics of `fill_restrictive` will be helpful as many of the underlying algorithms are shared

 ER uses a forward fill approach to create the region layout.
 First, ER collects `all_state` and performs a region sweep from Menu, similar to fill.
 ER then proceeds in stages to complete the randomization: